Andre-Nonaka/A-Nonaka/README.md

 # Hey there!
 <p>I'm <strong>Andre Nonaka</strong>, and I am a student at Carleton University studying computer science with a minor in business.</p>
 <p>I'm currently looking for internship opportunities from May 2021 - September 2021.
-Please feel free to reach out to me.</p>
+Please feel free to reach out to me.
 # Work Experience and Interests!
 <p>I have previous work experience as an electronics intern in the Focused Ultrasound Lab at Sunnybrook Health Sciences Centre.</p>
 <p>Some areas of computer science and business that interest me include:</p>